wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bcn_get_statistics.md

 ---
-title: bcn:get_statistics \[POST\]
+title: bcn:get_statistics - Bitcoin Cash
-description: Returns misc statistics about bytecoind being queried.
+description: Example code for the bcn:get_statistics json-rpc method. Сomplete guide on how to use bcn:get_statistics json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters